mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

 and/or editing their coordinates manually.

-There is also the option to change the ColorMap that is used to show the images **locally**.
+There is also the option to change the ColorMap that is used to show the images ONLY **locally**.
 This can be done by **double** clicking the ColorBar on the side and selecting a different ColorMap file.
-The changes are only local and will not affect the reconstruction.
+The changes are only local and will NOT affect the reconstruction.

 The default values, set in principle when a new stack of images is loaded, are as follows.
-The region of interest is set to cover all the images.
+The rotate angle is set to 0 degrees, the region of interest is set to cover all the images.
 The region of normalization is not set (empty), and the center of rotation is set to the center of the image.
 The option to find the center of rotation automatically is disabled at present.

-If when selection a region the mouse is moved outside of the images, it is possible to continue the selection of the region (second corner) by clicking again inside the image.
+While selecting a region, if the mouse is moved outside of the images, it is possible to continue the selection of the region (second corner) by clicking again inside the image.
 Alternatively, any selection can be reset at any point by using the "Reset" buttons.